 Aromatic Aster (Symphyotrichum oblongifolium)

-A lovely, short Aster with delicate leaves that prefers poor, dry soils!
-Adapts well to well drained, mesic soil, but may be outcompeted by taller plants.
+A lovely, short aster with delicate leaves that blooms densely in the fall!
+Has a sprawling/mounding habit what results in lovely small pillows of blooms where space allows.
+Prefers poor, dry soils but needs decent drainage, so clay soils should include sand or gravel to ensure drainage.
+Adapts to well drained mesic soil, but may be outcompeted by taller plants.
 Like all asters, it hosts a wide variety of caterpillars.
 Common name comes from the foliage, which is fragrant when crushed.

 Light: Full Sun